pratapladhani/mcs-labs/labs/autonomous-account-news/README.md

 1. Open your agent and go to **Settings**.

   2. In the left-hand menu, select **Generative AI**.

+  3. Turn **On** the toggle for **Deep Reasoning**.

+> [!TIP]
+> Deep reasoning is currently unavailable in the UI in certain regions.
+If you do not see the Deep Reasoning toggle in the settings area, try accessing the agent via https://copilotstudio.preview.microsoft.com

-  3. Turn **On** the toggle for **Use information from the Web**.
+  4. Turn **On** the toggle for **Use information from the Web**.
 Then click **Save** to save this setting.
 Once saved, close the settings using the **X** on the top right.

-  4. To validate web search functionality, enter a test instruction such as: `Search for news on "Microsoft opens a new Datacenter"` in the test canvas.
+  5. To validate web search functionality, enter a test instruction such as: `Search for news on "Microsoft opens a new Datacenter"` in the test canvas.
 Your agent should retrieve relevant articles from the web.

-  5. To validate Deep Reasoning, enter a prompt such as: `Use deep reasoning to evaluate the importance of these news`.
+  6. To validate Deep Reasoning, enter a prompt such as: `Use deep reasoning to evaluate the importance of these news`.
 The agent should respond with a structured and detailed analysis of the content, demonstrating its ability to assess relevance and significance.

       ![alt text](images/web-and-reasoning.png)